-- 5. With the gain of the amplifier at approximately 5, increase the input signal amplitude until the output distorts noticeably.
+- 5. With the gain of the amplifier at approximately 5, increase the input signal's amplitude until the output distorts noticeably.
 What causes the distortion?
-Sketch a distorted waveform. - 6.
-The distortion can be reduced dramatically by feeding half of the drain voltage back to the gate with R_f , as shown in Figure 5.
-Connect a 1 V p-p sine wave as shown to vary the gate voltage.
-Increase the input signal amplitude until the output distorts noticeably.
-Is there an improvement?
+Sketch the distorted waveform. - 6.
+The distortion can be reduced dramatically by feeding the drain voltage back to the gate with $R_f$ , as shown in Figure 5.
+Add the resistor $R_f$ and vary the amplitude of the input signal to see if distortion has been reduced.